LaurentVeyssier/Unsupervised-text-classification-with-BERT-embeddings/README.md

 # Performance

 The performance achieved is not very good (see confusion matrix) however it could be potentially improved by fine-tuning the dictionaries used to define each category.
+For specific documentation, using a model trained on a similar domain-knowledge corpus could also help significantly.
 Nice visualizations are developped to explain the results.
 This is an interesting approach when there is no labeled dataset available to train a multiclass classification model.